bigmovers/solana-bundle/README.md

 Run this step as needed, not necessarily for every launch.
 Ensure the existent keypairs hold no SOL before proceeding because this will override them with new keypairs.

 ### B) Premarket
 Execute steps 2 through 6 in order.
 If a bundle does not land, re-execute the step with a higher tip.
+Step 1 is optional because you can create a market through other methods as well.

 ### C) Create Pool
-Repeatedly invoke the pool creation function if it fails to land initially.
-Increasing the tip or repeated attempts are recommended.
+Repeatedly invoke the pool creation & bundling function.
+Increasing the tip and repeated attempts are recommended due to Solana congestion at peak times.

 ### D) Sell Features
 After the pool is live, proceed to either: